Alba-Tros/P5-Game/README.md

 This is a browser game made with the p5 javascript library.

-This project marks the period when it was first started which is during easter and the corona virus time.
+This project marks the period when it was first started which was during easter and the corona virus time.

 The game is about the Easter bunny.
 The goal is to reach the highest score possible.